 - Instruct the employee to contact their health plan for a non-group conversion application, benefit changes, procedures and costs.

 The GIC will notify its life insurance carrier of the layoff; the carrier will send the employee a conversion package.
 Time limits apply.
 See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section of the website (www.mass.gov/gic/life) for details.

 Instruct the employee to contact their retirement board to confirm retirement eligibility.
 Employee must be vested and must keep retirement monies in the system.
-If the employee is under age 55 with ten years, but less than 20 years of state service, or, if the employee is age 55 or over but deferring their retirement pensions, we recommend that the employee elect Deferred Retirement coverage.
+If the employee is vested but not yet eligible for, or chooses not to collect their monthly pension, we recommend that the employee elect Deferred Retirement coverage.
 Under this option, the employee must keep his/her money in the retirement system until he/she retires.
-When the employee applies for their pension (at retirement) he/she should notify the GIC in order to pick up health coverage.
-If the employee will not receive health coverage elsewhere, he/she can keep health and life coverage at the full cost premium until retirement.
+If the employee will not receive health coverage elsewhere, he/she can elect to keep basic life and health coverage at the full cost premium until retirement.
+When the employee applies for their pension (at retirement) he/she should notify the GIC in order to pick up basic life and health coverage

 Deferred Retiree Coverage: Advise the employee that he/she has two health and life options under Deferred Retirement.